mstorsjo/msvc-wine/README.md

 available at https://go.microsoft.com/fwlink/?LinkId=2086102 for the currently latest version.

-As Visual Studio isn't redistributable, the resulting docker image isn't either.
+As Visual Studio isn't redistributable, the installed toolchain isn't either.

-Build the docker image like this:

-    docker build .

-After building the docker image, there are 4 directories with tools, in `/opt/msvc/bin/<arch>`, for all architectures out of `x86`, `x64`, `arm` and `arm64`, that should be added to the PATH before building with it.

-The installer scripts also work fine without docker; just run the following two commands:
+To install, just run the following two commands:

     ./vsdownload.py --dest <dir>
     ./install.sh <dir>

 The unpacking requires recent versions of msitools (0.98) and libgcab (1.2); sufficiently new versions are available in e.g. Ubuntu 19.04.

+After installing the toolchain this way, there are 4 directories with tools, in `<dest>/bin/<arch>`, for all architectures out of `x86`, `x64`, `arm` and `arm64`, that should be added to the PATH before building with it.

+There's also a reproducible dockerfile, that creates a docker image with the MSVC tools available in `/opt/msvc`.
+(This also serves as a testable example of an environment where the install is known to work.)

 # Build instructions for local installation